shanebdavis/hexfinity/README.md

 ## License

 Hexfinity is licensed under the **Creative Commons Attribution 4.0 International (CC BY 4.0) License**.
-This means you are free to use, modify, remix, and share the designs **as long as you provide proper attribution** to the original creators.
+This means you are free to use, modify, remix, and share the designs **as long as you provide proper attribution** back to:

+1. I prefer you link back to my [MakerWorld.com/en/@Kanjirevilo](https://makerworld.com/en/@Kanjirevilo) profile
+2. But, you can also link to this github repo: [Hexfinity](https://github.com/shanebdavis/hexfinity)

+And I want to hear about your creations!
+Add comments on one of my MakeWorld Hexfinity models or here under [issues](./issues)

 # Get Started